The Divergence Index: A Decomposable Measure of Segregation and Inequality: Appendix B

 Measures should be invariant to the following features of a distribution (Table \ref{tab:criteria1}):

 Measures should satisfy the following criteria about changes to the whole distribution of cases (Table \ref{tab:criteria2}):

-The proportionate increases criterion is known as composition invariance in the segregation literature, and it has long been a source of debate.
-James and Taeuber (1985) explain the principle of composition invariance with reference to racial segregation in schools: ``proportional changes in the numbers of students of a specific race enrolled in each school do not affect the measured level of segregation'' (p.~16).
-By their definition, a segregation index is not composition invariant if its value is a function of the overall population composition.
+The proportionate increases criterion is also known as composition invariance in the segregation literature.
+Recent scholarship \citep[e.g.,][]{Elbers2023ms, Mora:2011ii, Mora2009ip} has renewed interest in a long debate over whether segregation indexes should be compositionally invariant, or free from margin dependence. \citet{James:1985ti} explain the principle of composition invariance with reference to racial segregation in schools: ``proportional changes in the numbers of students of a specific race enrolled in each school do not affect the measured level of segregation'' (p.~16).
+By their definition, a segregation index is not compositionally invariant if its value is a function of the overall population composition, which is also called margin dependence.

-However, Coleman et al. (1982) argue that under certain definitions of segregation it is substantively appropriate to standardize an index by the overall population composition.
-One such example is defining a segregation index in terms of the extent of inter-group contact -- no inter-group contact indicates maximum segregation, and contact proportional to the overall group proportions indicates zero segregation.
+\citet{Coleman:1982vl} argue that under certain definitions of segregation it is substantively appropriate for an index to be sensitive to the overall population composition.
+One such example is defining a segregation index in terms of the extent of inter-group contact --- no inter-group contact indicates maximum segregation, and contact proportional to the overall group proportions indicates zero segregation.
 In a population with a small minority group, we could expect less inter-group contact than in a population with equally represented groups, and the index adjusts to these expectations.
 Making such an index invariant to the population composition would distort its substantive meaning.

-Reardon and O'Sullivan (2004) take a reasonable stance, stating that ``the traditional composition invariance criterion espoused by James and Taeuber (1985) is less important than is ensuring that a measure of segregation has a sound conceptual basis.
-If a segregation index measures exactly that quantity that we believe defines spatial segregation, then the index will be composition invariant by definition'' (p.~134).
+Others take a moderate stance \citep{Reardon:2004vl, Fossett2017nm}, for example noting that ``the traditional composition invariance criterion espoused by \citet{James:1985ti} is less important than is ensuring that a measure of segregation has a sound conceptual basis.
+If a segregation index measures exactly that quantity that we believe defines spatial segregation, then the index will be composition invariant by definition'' \citep[134]{Reardon:2004vl}.

+In recent years, methods have been developed to isolate differences in segregation that are due to differences in the distribution of the population across units (e.g., census tract population counts), the distribution of the population across groups (e.g., racial composition of a city), and ``structural change'' \citep[e.g.,][]{Elbers2023ms, Mora:2011ii, Mora2009ip}.
+These three components are also referred to as unit marginals, group marginals, and ``pure segregation.''
+Decomposition analyses can be used to compare how much each component contributes to overall segregation, and compositionally invariant versions of indexes have been proposed that remove the influence of the unit and group marginals.